Tempur NZ – Your Best Memory Foam Option (Or Is It?)

 Napp is a medium feel mattress, so it’s closest to the Tempur Sensation models in terms of feel.
 I’ve tried Napp out (I made my parents buy one when they replaced their mattress: it’s that good) and I prefer it over Tempur.
 You still get that customized, memory foam contouring feel but the foams are way more responsive so you sink in a lot less.

-In my opinion, it’s the best memory foam mattress you can buy in New Zealand.
 Here are the specs in relation to Tempur:

 - Knit cover that zips off (you have to unzip the whole cover).
 The amazing thing about the cover is that it has been infused with Outlast Technology.
 This is phase change technology developed by NASA, as a cool to touch temperature regulator.
 It works in a similar way to the panel inside of Tempur, but it’s right there in the cover.